g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

                        to 10.200.0.14 via ge-0/0/3.0, Push 40002, Push 10102(top)
                     >  to 10.200.0.19 via ge-0/0/2.0, Push 40002, Push 10102(top)
 ```
-We have the label stack as we defined.
+We have the label stack exactly as defined.

-Now, let's improve our convergence during fails in the network using TI-LFA and node-protection.
+Now, let's improve our convergence during network failures using TI-LFA and node protection.
-The configuration is very simple, we need to enable the TI-LFA on the interfaces, then for inet.3 routes we must include the knob use-post-convergence-lfa, and to use this backup routes also in inet.0, we need to include use-source-packet-routing.
+The configuration is very simple: we need to enable TI-LFA on the interfaces.
+For inet.3 routes, we must include the use-post-convergence-lfa knob, and to use these backup routes in inet.0 as well, we include use-source-packet-routing.

-We can apply this configuration in all routers of the network:
+We can apply this configuration to all routers in the network:
 ```
 set protocols isis interface all level 1 post-convergence-lfa set protocols isis backup-spf-options use-post-convergence-lfa set protocols isis backup-spf-options use-source-packet-routing
 ```
-To verify if this is working properly, let's see the outputs:
+To verify if this is working properly, let's look at the outputs:
 ```
 root@R1> show isis overview | match Post
   Post Convergence Backup: Enabled